spine-tools/Spine-Toolbox/README.md

 **Note:** You don't need to clone or download the `spinedb_api` nor the `spine_engine` source codes. *pip* takes care of installing the latest version from GitHub to your system automatically.

-#### Upgrading all dependencies

-To upgrade all required packages for Spine Toolbox, run

-    pip install --upgrade -r requirements.txt

-You may want to do this occasionally if it has been a long time (i.e. several months) since you first installed the requirements.

 ## Building the User Guide